The Binary Ballet: Mapping Local Expansion Around M81 & M82: Galaxy infall models

 The uncertainties in $r_\mathrm{c}$, the absolute value of the barycentre distance to us, and $v_\mathrm{LGc}$, the absolute value of the line-of-sight velocity component corrected for our motion within the LG, were obtained by a linear propagation of uncertainty, taking into account the uncertainties in the line-of-sight distances, line-of-sight velocities, and the uncertainties in the apex parameters when correcting for our motion in the LG.
 The detailed equations for the propagation of all uncertainties are given in Appendix~\ref{app:error_propagation}.

+{At last, we investigate a varying dark-matter content for the spiral M~81, de Vaucouleurs morphological type 1 or 2, and the spiral but edge-on starburst M~82, de Vaucouleurs morphological type 5, 6 or 7, according to \cite{bib:Karachentsev2021}.
+Then, $\Upsilon(\text{M81}) = (73\pm15)~M_\odot/L_\odot$ and $\Upsilon(\text{M82}) = (17.4\pm2.8)~M_\odot/L_\odot$.
+Calculating the barycentre properties including the varying $\Upsilon$ is summarised in the last row of Table~\ref{tab:barycentre}.
+Only the amplitudes and directions of the velocity vectors in the heliocentric and the Local-Group frame change significantly, while the position of the centre still coincides with the one of M~81 within uncertainty bounds.}

 We thus conclude that the position of the centre of mass remains robustly located at the position of M~81 within the uncertainty bounds.
 Yet, $v_\mathrm{hel}$ of the barycentre changes beyond these limits, which will become important for the infall models in Sect.~\ref{sec:infall_models}.
-Only taking into account M~82 as the second-brightest central galaxy is sufficient to constrain the properties of the barycentre under the prerequisites stated above because the properties, including $v_\mathrm{hel}$, remain stable when including fainter central galaxies.
+Only taking into account M~82 as the second-brightest central galaxy is sufficient to constrain the properties of the barycentre under the prerequisites stated above because the properties, including $v_\mathrm{hel}$, remain stable when including fainter central galaxies. {Allowing for a varying mass-to-light ratio to account for different dark-matter contents of M~81 and M~82 according to heuristics found in \cite{bib:Karachentsev2021}, the velocity vectors tend to align more towards the ones of M~81.
+Yet, this barycentre does not minimise the velocity dispersion around the Hubble flow like the one with constant $\Upsilon$ does, as shown in a systematic, dark-matter-model-independent analysis in \cite{bib:Karachentsev2006}.
+Moreover, determining the barycentre based on a minimisation of the velocity dispersion of the bound galaxies, similar to \cite{bib:Karachentsev2009}, we recover the same barycentre within uncertainty bounds as the one listed in the second row of Table~\ref{tab:barycentre} and the one of \cite{bib:Karachentsev2006}.
+Due to this overall consistency, we thus choose the barycentre as obtained in the second line of Table~\ref{tab:barycentre} in the following.}